Abd al-Aziz ibn al-Walid

 Abd al-Aziz ibn al-Walid (عبد العزيز بن الوليد; died 728/729) was an Umayyad prince, commander in the wars against the Byzantine Empire, and governor of Damascus during the reign of his father, Caliph al-Walid I. The most prominent of al-Walid's sons, his father attempted to install him as his successor, but was unsuccessful.
-After the death of al-Walid's brother, Caliph Sulayman, Abd al-Aziz made a failed bid for the caliphate, his maternal uncle, Umar II, having succeeded to the office beforehand.
+After the death of al-Walid's brother, Caliph Sulayman, Abd al-Aziz made a failed bid for the caliphate, his maternal uncle, Umar ibn Abd al-Aziz, having succeeded to the office beforehand.

 Birth and background

+Abd al-Aziz's father was the Umayyad caliph al-Walid I and his mother was Umm al-Banin, a daughter of al-Walid's paternal uncle, Abd al-Aziz ibn Marwan.
+His wife was Maymuna bint Abd al-Rahman ibn Abdallah, the great-granddaughter of Abd al-Rahman ibn Abi Bakr, a prominent early Muslim figure, and great-great-granddaughter of the first Rashidun caliph, Abu Bakr.
+He had two sons, Atiq and Abd al-Malik.

-Abd al-Aziz's mother was Umm al-Banin, a daughter of al-Walid's paternal uncle, Abd al-Aziz ibn Marwan.
-He was regarded by his father as "the sayyid, the most forceful personality, amongst his sons", according to the historian C. E. Bosworth.
-Al-Walid appointed Abd al-Aziz governor of Jund Dimashq (military district of Damascus).
+Abd al-Aziz was regarded by his father as "the sayyid, the most forceful personality, amongst his sons", according to the historian C. E. Bosworth.
+Al-Walid appointed him governor of Jund Dimashq (military district of Damascus).
+In 713, he is reported to have led the Hajj pilgrimage to Mecca, though early sources more commonly credit his uncle Maslama ibn Abd al-Malik with the role that year.